 Inside the cell, an oxide layer separates the floating gate from the silicon substrate where the voltage travels into and out of the cell.
 The oxide layer is thin enough for electrons to pass between the floating gate and substrate when voltage is applied.
-During a program, or write, operation, electrons move into the floating gate.
+During a program -- or write -- operation, electrons move into the floating gate.
 During an erase operation, electrons move out of the floating gate.

 As floating gate cells become smaller, they also become more susceptible to disruptions, such as electrons inadvertently flowing from one floating gate to another.
 These disruptions can result in performance inconsistencies and lead to bad data.
-Because the charge trap layer is an insulator, such disruptions are less likely, and that makes it possible to shrink charge trap cells smaller than floating gate cells and produce denser drives with greater endurance.
+Because the charge trap layer is an insulator, such disruptions are less likely, which makes it possible to shrink charge trap cells smaller than floating gate cells and, as a result, produce denser drives with greater endurance.

 Charge trap challenges

 As promising as charge trap flash technologies sound, they do come with challenges.
 Electrons can become trapped, which leads to degradation.
 Charge trap cells can also be susceptible to data leakage, especially at higher temperatures when the electrons become more excited, although charge trap cells are still not as prone to leakage as floating gate cells.

 Charge trap cells can also experience short-term data retention issues, according to Akira Goda in his article "Recent Progress on 3D NAND Flash Technologies," published in the journal Electronics.
 Because of the cell's design, it's possible for a trapped charge to move either laterally or vertically or to become trapped in the tunnel oxide, which can occur in a very short time.